In addition to directing Therapy Training Boston, Liz Brenner, LICSW, maintains a part time private practice.

 My approach is grounded in theory, practice, caring and common sense.
 My thinking has been influenced by social work, family therapy, psychology, organizational development, recovery orientations and ancient healing traditions.
 I am well grounded in dealing with many problems including trauma and relationship work.
-I have Level 2 EMDR, Level 2 LifeForce Yoga and Level 2 Internal Family Systems, Intimacy from the Inside Out and AEDP for Couples training.
+I have Level 2 EMDR, Level 2 LifeForce Yoga and Level 3 Internal Family Systems, Intimacy from the Inside Out and AEDP for Couples training.
 Ideas about how couples and families work is a specialty I bring to support change even when there is one client in the room.
 My working model takes into account the way our socio-political milieu creates problems for individuals in our culture.

 Living with a father who is affected by mental illness is a significant factor in my clinical approach.
 In particular, ideas about coping, resilience as well as knowing how to set limits and create safety while respecting all family members.
-My model of working is greatly influenced by my desire for people to develop compassion for themselves and others as they find ways to live more peacefully and capably with their unique gifts and despite their challenges.
+My model of working is greatly influenced by my desire for people to find ways to live more peacefully and capably with their unique gifts and despite their challenges.
 I sees adolescents and adults of all kinds in individual, couple and family therapy in my Watertown, MA office.

 More about my work: I am the course director and primary instructor for the Intensive Certificate Program in Family Systems Therapy.
 My clinical work and teaching integrates family systems, interpersonal neurobiology, attachment, mindfulness, trauma and recovery orientations.
 My work in child psychiatric inpatient, home based, residential and outpatient settings inform my passion for working competently and compassionately.
 I am a Supervisor in the Couple and Family Therapy Program at Cambridge Health Alliance as a teaching associate for Harvard Medical School, the co-director of the Harvard Couples Conference and formerly on the Executive Committee for Clinicians United.
 I also provides individual and group supervision, agency consultation and training.